renatonmag/fsbroker/README.md

 - Apply custom filters while pre-processing events

 ## Changelog

+- (New x0.1.5) Fix more bugs, added the option to emit chmod events (defaults to false).
 - (New x0.1.4) Fix a bug where multiple consecutive file creations would not be detected on Windows.
 - (New x0.1.4) Introduce the ability to interpret file moves/renames as deletes in cases where its appropriate.
 - (New v0.1.3) Fix a problem where fsnotify would not detect file changes on macOS if the file was cleared.